hasanzeynal/TensorFlow-Developer-Certificate/README.md

 # Table of Contents
 [Deep Learning and Tensorflow Fundamentals]
--Neural Network Regression with Tensorflow
+- Neural Network Regression with Tensorflow
 -Neural Network Classification with Tensorflow -Computer Vision and Convolutional Neural Network with Tensorflow -Transfer Learning in Tensorflow